 - Footer – The footer is at the bottom of your site, and it’s usually comprised of a few containers that hold information.
 It could be your contact info, links to other parts of your site, your copyright notice, or any other notifications.

-- Navigation – The navigation contains the menu with links to all your pages, or at least the main entry pages.
-The navigation might reside inside the header; it might be hosted in one of the sidebars or a floating or a pop-up element.
+- Navigation – The navigation contains the menu with links to all your pages or the main entry pages.
+The navigation might reside inside the header; it might be hosted in one of the sidebars or a floating or pop-up element.
 I recommend that your site’s navigation is always visible.

 - Sidebars – Generally, sidebars are narrow vertical elements containing links and data.
 In reality, sidebars could be anywhere, but you will see them mostly used as vertical blocks either on the left or right of the content.
 Some sites have multiple sidebars, some even showing them on both sides of the content.